aedifex/FortiFi/server/Development.md

   "b2e138d8553ea7d7ff8731e87e41406277bd4c98"
 ```

+Also, your database password should be set in the Makefile as the password you used to setup `mysql`.

 Connecting to Firebase allows for notifications to be sent to registered devices.
 There are a few steps to setting this firebase connection up in a development environment.

 Prerequisites: